 It is advised that visitors to Ukraine are up-to-date with primary boosters such as MMR.
-It is further recommended that most travellers get Tetanus, Hepatitis A and Diphtheria vaccinations.
+It is further recommended that most travellers get Tetanus, Polio and Hepatitis A vaccinations.
 You may also want to consider vaccinations for Hepatitis B.

 In some areas of Ukraine there is a heightened risk of Rabies.
 If you plan to travel to these areas you should vaccinate yourself against this disease.
 Check with your local health professional prior to travel if you are unsure.

 Other health risks